mollie/mollie-api-php/README.md

         }
     }

-You may also git checkout or [download all the files](https://github.com/mollie/mollie-api-php/archive/master.zip), and include the Mollie API client manually.
+You can download the source from the [releases page](https://github.com/mollie/mollie-api-php/releases), we also provide a zip file with all dependencies included.

 ## How to receive payments ##